AlexisMurphy25/AlexisMurphy25/README.md

 Hi 👋 My name is Alexis Murphy
 ==============================

-Indiana University Undergraduate
+Indiana University Graduate
 --------------------------------

-More activity can be found on my school github: https://github.iu.edu/alenmurp

-I'm a senior currently studying Computer Science at Indiana University.
-I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering, IT or data analysis.
+I' a recent Computer Science graduate from Indiana University.
+I have a strong foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in data analysis.
 Feel free to reach out and explore my pinned projects.

-* 🌍  I'm based in Bloomington, Indiana
+* 🌍  I'm based in Crawfordsville, Indiana
 * ✉️  You can contact me at [alexis.murphy.1232@gmail.com](mailto:alexis.murphy.1232@gmail.com)

+More activity can be found on my school github: https://github.iu.edu/alenmurp

 ### Skills